Paris in World War II: Civilian population

-Rationing and the Black Market
+Rationing and the black market

 Finding food soon became the first preoccupation of the Parisians.
 The authorities of the German occupation transformed French industry and agriculture into a machine for serving Germany.
 Shipments to Germany had first priority; what was left went to Paris and the rest of France.
 All of the trucks manufactured at the Citroen factory went directly to Germany.
-(Later many of these trucks were cleverly sabotaged by the French workers, who recalibrated the dip sticks so that the trucks would run out of oil without notice).
-The greatest share of shipments of meat, wheat, milk produce and other agricultural products also went to Germany.
-What remained for the Parisians was strictly rationed, following the creation on 16 June 1940 of the Ministère de l'agriculture et du ravitaillement (Ministry of Agriculture and Supply), which began to impose a system rationing as early as 2 August 1940, as per Décret du 30 juillet 1940: bread, fat, flour products, rice, sugar; then, on 23 October 1940: butter, cheese, meat, coffee, charcuterie, eggs, oil; in July 1941: and as the war went on: chocolate, fish, dried vegetables, (like peas and beans), potatoes, fresh vegetables, wine, tobacco...
+(Later many of these trucks were cleverly sabotaged by the French workers, who recalibrated the dip sticks so that the trucks would run out of oil without warning).
+Most shipments of meat, wheat, milk produce and other agricultural products also went to Germany.
+What remained for the Parisians was strictly rationed, following the creation on 16 June 1940 of the Ministère de l'agriculture et du ravitaillement (Ministry of Agriculture and Supply), which began to impose a system of rationing as early as 2 August 1940, as per Décret du 30 juillet 1940: bread, fat, flour products, rice, sugar; then, on 23 October 1940: butter, cheese, meat, coffee, charcuterie, eggs, oil; in July 1941: and as the war went on: chocolate, fish, dried vegetables, (like peas and beans), potatoes, fresh vegetables, wine, tobacco...
 Products could be bought only upon presentation of coupons attributed to specific items and on the specific week in which they could be used.
 Parisians (and all the population of France) were divided into seven categories depending upon their age, and allotted a certain amount of each product each month.
-A new bureaucracy, employing more than nine thousand city employees, with offices at all schools and the city hall of each arrondissement, was put into place to administer the program.
+A new bureaucracy, employing more than 9,000 city employees, with offices at all schools and the city hall of each arrondissement, was put into place to administer the program.
 The system resulted in long lines and frustrated hopes, since promised products often never appeared.
 Thousands of Parisians regularly made the long journey by bicycle to the countryside, hoping to come back, with vegetables, fruit, eggs and other farm products.

 The rationing system also applied to clothing: leather was reserved exclusively for German army boots, and vanished completely from the market.
 Leather shoes were replaced by shoes made of rubber or canvas (raffia) with wooden soles.
 A variety of ersatz or substitute products appeared, which were not exactly what they were called: ersatz wine, coffee (made with chicory), tobacco and soap.

 Finding coal for heat in winter was another preoccupation.
 The Germans had transferred the authority over the coal mines of northern France from Paris to their military headquarters in Brussels.
-The priority for the coal that did arrive in Paris was for the use in factories.
+The priority for the coal that did arrive in Paris was for use in factories.
 Even with ration cards, adequate coal for heating was almost impossible to find.
 Supplies for normal heating needs were not restored until 1949.